 Requests should be submitted prior to the semester start, or as early as possible in the semester to allow for adequate tutor recruitment, training and placement.
 Additional information can be found on the STEM Tutoring page.

-Recommending or Requesting a Student to be a STEM/Social Science Course-Based Tutor
+Recommending a Student to be a STEM/Quantitative Course-Based Tutor

 If you have questions, contact Frank Ruzicka, Director of Quantitative support.